shangan23/similar-sentences/README.md

 ### Methods to know

 #### SimilarSentences(FilePath,Type)
   > FilePath: Reference to model.zip for prediction.
-Reference to sentences.txt for training.
+Reference to sentences.txt for training.\n
   > Type: `predict` or `train`

 > .train()